fredizzimo/uGFX/tools/gmake_scripts/readme.txt

-BUILDDIR						- Build Directory - default is ".build" or "bin/Debug" or "bin/Release" depending on the target PROJECT							- Project Name - default is the name of the project directory
+BUILDDIR						- Build Directory - default is ".build" or "bin/Debug" or "bin/Release" depending on the target PROJECT							- Project Name - default is the name of the project directory PATHLIST						- A list of variable names of "master" paths that contain source and other objects of interest - default is ""

 ARCH							- Architecture - default is ""
 XCC								- C compiler - default is "$(ARCH)gcc"